Building a Musical Instrument for Kids

-Stepping Tones is a multi-user projection-mapped step sequencer.
+Stepping Tones is a multi-user projection-mapped step sequencer for kids.
 It was installed at the San Jose Tech Museum for 6 months.

 Interactive Music Installation for All Ages

-As part of Anticlockwise Arts, I developed the initial concept for Stepping Tones and helped lead the engineering efforts.
+As member of Anticlockwise Arts, I developed the initial concept for Stepping Tones and led the design.

 The project goal was to create a music toy that could be played by multiple participants.
 A secondary goal was to help teach the principles of rhythm.